 The NASUWT is affiliated to Maternity Action and is supporting their campaign for rights for breastfeeding mothers.

-It is up to women to decide whether to breastfeed or not.
-It should be as easy as possible for women to breastfeed, if this is what they want to do.
+It is up to women to decide whether to breastfeed or not and it should be as easy as possible if this is what they want to do.
 Women should not have to choose between returning to work and breastfeeding their baby.

 Working mothers should have the right to breastfeeding breaks and the right to somewhere private (which isn’t a toilet) where they can breastfeed or express milk.